ZenWave360/zenwave-playground/examples/modulith-klinical-tool-jpa/README.md

 > Working in progress...
 > - Migrated to spring-boot 4.
 > - All code is ready and compiling.
-Some tests still failing.
+> - Some tests still failing bc of kotlin sensitivity in nullability in test data
-> - It refuses to respond when started.
+> - Application runs and all APIs are available.
+> - Some glitches here and there...
+Surveys module is not fully implemented.

 See https://www.zenwave360.io/docs/examples/ddd-examples/modulith-klinical-tool-jpa/ for detailed steps about how this Modular Monolith was designed and implemented.